 NEW INDUSTRY-LEADING PAY PACKAGES!

 You spoke.
 We listened.
-Right now, earn MORE with our NEW Industry-Leading Pay Packages for Regional Routes when you drive for System Transport as a CDL-A Flatbed Truck Driver hauling vital goods and materials like glass, steel, aluminum, building materials, locomotive wheels, machinery, coils and specialty metals.
+Right now, earn MORE with our NEW Industry-Leading Pay Packages for both Regional and OTR Routes when you drive for System Transport as a CDL-A Flatbed Truck Driver hauling vital goods and materials like glass, steel, aluminum, building materials, locomotive wheels, machinery, coils and specialty metals.
 PLUS – for a limited time, you can earn a $5k Sign-On Bonus!
 Don’t wait – Apply Now!

 CDL-A FLATBED TRUCK DRIVER

 - Driver Type: Experienced CDL-A Truck Drivers

 - Division: Division 272

 - Home Time: Home for the weekend

 - Weekly Pay: Average Weekly Pay is $1,600.00 / per week.
 Top Earners Make Up to $2,000.00 / per week

 - Transition Pay: We offer a $1,600 transition package